uberVU/github-changelog/README.md

   }
 });
 ```
-Call the plugin on any DOM node to get started and pass in an object with the desired configuration options.
+Call the plugin on any DOM node to get started.
+The button will show up when updates arrive.
+Either by calling `checkForUpdates` manually or automatically if you enabled the `autoRefresh` option.

 ### checkForUpdates

 ```js
 $('.changelog-container').changelog('checkForUpdates');
 ```
 Checks GitHub for new updates since last fetch.
 Generates and updates the DOM strucuture when updates are available.
 This is useful when the `autoRefresh` option is disabled.

 ### destroy